gelldur/VersiON/README.md

 - Minimize risk of deploy uncommited changes
 - Easy add to current project
 - Nice & easy rules
+- Should be able to express change to which component ?
+Maybe multiple apps in 1 repository.
+- Verify that git tag was pushed
+- Support change of versioning convention

 ## How to add to your project